kobotoolbox/kpi/kobo/apps/openapi_validator/README.md

 )
 ```

 It prints the entries it adds.
+The constant is append-only: new entries land
+in a marked block at the end of the set, and existing entries and comments are
-Existing entries are kept, so a partial run
+left untouched, so a partial run can never silently drop a known mismatch.
-can never silently drop a known mismatch.
-Review the diff: every new line is a
-schema bug worth a ticket.
+Review the diff: every new line is a schema bug worth a ticket, then move it
+next to related entries and document it.

 **Step 3 — Restore `testing.py`**